KCL-BMEIS/spectrumdevice/README.md

 ## Limitations
 * Currently, `spectrumdevice` only supports Standard Single and Multi FIFO digitiser acquisition modes.
 See the Spectrum documentation for more information.
-* When defining a transfer buffer - the software buffer into which samples are transferred between a hardware device - and Python - the notify-size is automatically set equal to the buffer length.
-This works fine for most situations.
-  See the Spectrum documentation for more information.
 * If timestamping is enabled, timestamps are acquired using Spectrum's 'polling' mode.
 This seems to add around 5 to 10 ms of latency to the acquisition.
 * Only current digitisers from the [59xx](https://spectrum-instrumentation.com/de/59xx-16-bit-digitizer-125-mss),